Strontvlieg/miLight-V6-iBox2-Domoticz/README.md

-# miLight-V6-iBox2-Domoticz
+# miLight iBox2 control for Domoticz
-Controls your miLights iBox2 V6 with Domoticz and retry the command when sending fails.<br/>
+Controls your miLights bulbs and iBox2 with Domoticz and retry commands when sending fails.<br/>
 Tested with bulbs RGBW/WW/CW<br/>
 <img src="http://stair-lighting.com/images/MI-LIGHT/WiFi-iBox2/mini/250px_wifi-ibox2-1.jpg">
 <h4>How to install</h4>